ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 regularly request an STH from all logs it is willing to accept, even if it has seen no SCTs from that log.

-[[
-tjr: I kind of put this already up in Client STH Fetching, but those points should be repeated
-]]

 ### Privacy in STH Pollination

 An STH linked to an HTTPS client may indicate the following about that